K3 ULTRA

 Prohibitions

-- Lack of any part of the mandatory equipment.
+- Missing or deliberately concealing part of the mandatory equipment;

-- Use of substances and practices included in the WADA Prohibited List.
+- Using prohibited substances or methods included in the WADA list;

 Ethical relations

-All competitors are obliged to render assistance to any person – another competitor, referee, aid station staff, as well as spectators and tourists in case of need, regardless of any delay that may be caused by this.
+All competitors are obliged to assist any person – another competitor, volunteer, spectator, or tourist – in case of need, regardless of any delay this may cause.

-If a competitor finds himself in a dangerous situation together with others, he must first take care of his own safety before helping others.
+If a competitor finds themselves in a dangerous situation together with other people, they must first ensure their own safety before assisting others.

-Unregistered participants are not allowed to be on the route together with the competitors; neither is receiving help from people outside the organised stations, except in cases of extreme urgency.
+Unregistered participants are not allowed to move along the course together with competitors, nor may competitors receive any assistance from outside persons outside the official checkpoints, except in cases of absolute necessity.

-Organisers, doctors, members of medical teams, members of rescue teams, volunteers, as well as all persons authorised by the organisers, have the right to stop competitors from participating if they consider that their condition does not allow further participation in the races.
-The decision of the said persons shall enter into force immediately.
+Organisers, doctors and members of the medical team, rescue team members, volunteers, and all persons authorised by the organisers have the right to stop a competitor from participating further if they deem that their condition does not allow safe continuation.
+The decision of such persons takes immediate effect.

 Environmental protection